lokshunhung/yarn2-parcel-dedupe-repro/README.md

 # yarn2-parcel-dedupe-repro

-This repository contains code to reproduce the difference in `yarn v1` and `yarn v2` with `nodeLinkers: node-modules`.
+This repository contains code to reproduce the difference in `yarn v1` and `yarn v2` with `nodeLinkers: node-modules` for [yarnpkg/berry issue #2962](https://github.com/yarnpkg/berry/issues/2962)

 ## Deduplication behaviour differences